cristidrg/Sample-SPA-Project/README.md

 If in the future, filtering might seem slow, using memoization via [GitHub - reduxjs/reselect: Selector library for Redux](https://github.com/reduxjs/reselect) will reduce filtering time.

 If we notice that the production server might be failing to respond,  introducing a please try again in a few minutes screen will be useful.

+Disclaimer: The data shown in the dev link is not real and it's mocked by the back-end API.